waaslandwolf/Badge2020_ESPeasy/README.md

 This document descibes how to install and configure ESPeasy firmware on the Fri3dcamp 2020 badge.

+## ESPeasy

+The ESP Easy firmware can be used to turn the ESP module into an easy multifunction sensor device for Home Automation solutions like Home Assistant, OpenHAB, Domoticz or other software that speaks MQTT.
+Configuration of the ESP Easy is entirely web based, so once you've got the firmware loaded, you don't need any other tool besides a common web browser.
+For more info, see https://www.letscontrolit.com/wiki/index.php/ESPEasy

+## What works and doesn't work

 What *works* and has been tested:
 - TFT display
 - NeoPixel LEDs